dasdurgasankar382/Placement_Automation_and_Student_Requirement_System/README.md

 ## 🎯 Main Objective
 - The core purpose of the project is to digitize and automate traditional, manual campus placement processes.
 - It exists to significantly reduce the administrative burden on placement cells, provide students with a modern and accessible interface to build profiles, and offer recruiters a structured, reliable channel to screen applicants effectively.
+- **Active Automation Pivot**: The system has recently evolved from simple record-keeping to an \"Active\" system that proactively manages the recruitment lifecycle through real-time communication and data aggregation.

 ## 🛠 Tech Stack
 - **Frontend:** React 19, Vite, Tailwind CSS 4.2